zionspike/ctf-writeup/Web/[VolgaCTF Qual 2017] - Share point - 200/kapi-note.md

 I found page that I could upload any file but not with php or html file.
 ![upload page](kapi-images/uploadphpfail.JPG)

-I've tried hard but it could not be bypass file extension checking.
+I've tried hard but it could not be bypassed file extension checking.

 I've come up with another method by uploading .htaccess.
 I modify .htaccess to handling .png like .php file.
 The following was content of .htaccess: